 When we talk about the speed of it, is that this is a continuing criminal enterprise that's going on.

-If uh the urgency, uh, it's a clear and present danger, I think, to our democracy.
+The urgency is a clear and present danger, I think, to our democracy.

-Urgency uh of the issue.
+Urgency of the issue.

-Like we have to act now.
+Like, we have to act now.

-Like it it's now.
+Like, it's now.

 Is a clear and present danger to our free and fair elections.